ec262/discovery/README.md

     lock:clients:{id}

 Foremen need to be locked when they request tasks, and their accounts are debited.
-Chunks need to be locked when foreman request their deletion.
+Tasks need to be locked when foreman request their deletion.
 We use the `redis-lock` library to manage these locks.